 Apartments, especially two- and three-bedroom units, are popular and seeing steady price growth.
 Well-located, high-quality apartments continue to attract significant interest, even with more off-plan projects coming to market.

 Villas, particularly larger family homes in master-planned communities, are also in demand.
 Buyers value space, privacy, and lifestyle amenities like parks, schools, and leisure facilities.
-Prices for premium villas are expected to stay strong throughout 2026.
+Prices for premium villas are expected to stay strong throughout 2026; that’s why many people opt for investing in villas.

 In 2026, buyers should consider not just price growth, but also rental yield, community amenities, and long-term resale potential.
 Understanding these factors early helps first-time and seasoned buyers make informed decisions in Dubai’s competitive property market.